KaranPandey05/NatureNurture/README.md

 ### PROPOSED SOLUTION
-Create an application that can identify / diagnose  diseases that a plant has from a picture of the leaves Create an easy to use GUI to compliment the simplicity of the app and to meet the needs of the target audience
+Create an application that can identify / diagnose  diseases that a plant has from a picture of the leaves.
+Create an easy to use GUI to compliment the simplicity of the app and to meet the needs of the target audience.